Pylons/pyramid_simpleform/docs/index.rst

 pyramid_simpleform
 ==================

 **pyramid_simpleform**, as the name implies, is a simple form validation and rendering library.
-It's intended to replace the old ``@validate`` decorator from Pylons with a form handling pattern inspired by Django forms, WTForms and Flatland.
-However it's also intended for use with the Pyramid framework and uses FormEncode for most of the heavy lifting.
+It's intended to replace the old ``@validate`` decorator from Pylons with a form handling pattern inspired by `Django forms`_, `WTForms`_ and `Flatland`_.
+However it's also intended for use with the `Pyramid`_ framework and uses `FormEncode`_ for most of the heavy lifting.
 It's therefore assumed you are already familiar with FormEncode.

 Installation
 ------------